gerbrand/gitlab-brightspace-education-tools/README.md

-# Starting a new semester with Gitlab
+# Synching Brightspace with Gitlab
 At the [university](https://www.hva.nl) I'm teaching, we have a Brightspace environment education needs and a Gitlab environment where students can publish their code.

 This repository (will) contain scripts and tools to sync both environments.